mohammadabuhatab/Reading-notes/git.md

 3.Download and compile the source code

-You can download Git by visiting this link and following the posted directions:[git](http://git-scm.com/download/win).
+or You can download Git by visiting this link and following the posted directions:[git](http://git-scm.com/download/win).